Recently, the development pace of AudioNodes shifted a little, and this is the reason we didn't publish an update in June.

 We'll be sure to keep pushing out an update soon, as the development on these changes is progressing quite fast.
 However, due to the scope of changes we are currently working on, we couldn't ready up an update this month.
-One is coming in July for sure.
+One is coming in July or August for sure.

 The rest of this post will go through some of the more important changes anticipated, although not all of these are guaranteed to land in the next update.
 If there is something you'd like to see, please don't hesitate to post a comment about it!

 As mentioned in the 0.2.1 update notes earlier, a remarkable set of improvements will be coming to the VST Plugin Node soon, of which the most notable are the following:

 - Massive stability improvements and much less glitching